 “Feel the colonial splendour of old Penang in a beautifully restored, tranquil guesthouse”

-At the top of the stairs in the Main House, Saffron and Cardamom are mirror images of each other, with four-posters and handsome old rolltop desks from India.
-Both have airy balconies with table and colonial planter’s chairs.
+In the Main House, Hall Suites Saffron and Cardamom are mirror images of each other at the hotel of the stairs.
+Both have four-posters, handsome old rolltop desks from India, and airy balconies with space for a table and colonial planter’s chairs.
 One overlooks the drive and a big tree, the other the pool.
-At the back they have compact bathrooms with rainshowers.
-Cinnamon is similar, with an attractive suite of cane furniture in the reception part, but lacks a balcony.
+Hall Suite Cinnamon is larger, but lacks a balcony.
 Instead, it gets the master view over the front.
-Suites in the Main House are more like standard hotel rooms than those in the outbuildings but no worse for that, especially for people like me with a neurotic aversion to sleeping on the ground floor.

-Breakfast is taken in the hall on the airy ground floor or the terrace of the Main House, adjacent to the pool area.
-A plate of fruit is followed by a choice of eggs, bacon and toast, French toast or muesli, with coffee or tea - all served on delicate blue and white china.
-A delicious Asian breakfast can be ordered in advance; any request can be catered for.
+Breakfast is taken in the airy ground-floor hall, in the gardens, or on the terrace of the Main House (8-10am).
+Dishes include French toast, scrambled eggs and cereal, but their full cooked breakfast is famous (and for good reason).
+All is made to order, accompanied by coffee or tea, and served on delicate blue and white china.
+A delicious Asian breakfast can be ordered in advance; any requests can be catered for.

-Instead, and wisely, the owners have drawn their environment into the operation by providing a map of surrounding restaurants, none more than 10 minutes’ walk away, and can make helpful recommendations.
-While the neighbourhood lies well beyond the Heritage Site and the buffer zone, it still has plenty of lanes of pre-war shophouses, with interesting places to eat in almost every other one, many of them catering to the local middle class and therefore the best in town.
+Jo and Jim have created a map of their favourite surrounding restaurants, none more than 10 minutes’ walk away, and can make helpful recommendations.
+While the neighbourhood lies well beyond the Heritage Site and the buffer zone, it still has plenty of lanes of pre-war shophouses.
+There are interesting places to eat in almost every other one, many catering to the local middle class and therefore the best in town.

 Baby cots are available on request.